-- Attendance action group targeting poor attenders and offering support for the pupils and families. - Pastoral Team support to work across the whole school and nursery, supporting, where required pupil premium linked families. - 'Key worker' Pupil Premium focus project that allows nurture and supports in removing barriers to learning. - Additional support to continue in year groups with high percentages of Pupil Premium children. - Phonics workshop/assembly to support parents in working with children at home. - Phonics training for support staff and RWI coaching by reading leader. - Increase of phonics resources for in school and home learning. - Targeted intervention led by the class teacher on a regular basis each week, following regular pupil progress meetings. - Reviewed club offer to ensure it is broad and balanced. - Review whole school system around financing clubs for PPG children.
+- Attendance action group targeting poor attenders and offering support for the pupils and families. - Pastoral Team support to work across the whole school, supporting, where required pupil premium linked families. - 'Key worker' Pupil Premium focus project that allows nurture and supports in removing barriers to learning. - Additional support to continue in year groups with high percentages of Pupil Premium children. - Phonics workshop/assembly to support parents in working with children at home. - Phonics training for any new and existing staff and RWI coaching by reading leader. - Continue to increase and replenish phonics resources for in school and home learning. - Targeted intervention led by the class teacher on a regular basis each week, following regular pupil progress meetings.